-Perhaps we are a little biased here, but picking up some skills around statistics will improve most every aspect of your life.
+Perhaps we are a little biased here, but picking up some statistics skills will improve almost every aspect of your life.
 Not only will it change the way to see and learn from the world around you, but it will also make you more interesting and probably even a bit more attractive to those around you.
-Seriously, though, statistics—as we are discussing it as a single skill here—is a very broad topic and quite a deep well to drink from.
+Seriously, though, statistics (we are discussing it as a single skill here) is a very broad topic and quite a deep well to drink from.
 We use the term to describe the varied collection of techniques and methods that have evolved (and continue to evolve) to attempt to learn from data.
 These skills include the classic statistical approaches as well as newer techniques like data mining and machine learning.
-Luckily we can learn from the successes and mistakes of the generations of rather brilliant people who have worked with data very similar to ours, even if their calculations were performed with pen and paper versus transistors.
-Regardless of your personal belief in the utility of statistics and data analysis when it comes to information security, there is a vast amount of evidence showing it’s significant influence and benefit to most every other field of science.
+Luckily, you can learn from the successes and mistakes of the generations of rather brilliant people who have worked with data very similar to ours, even if their calculations were performed with pencil and paper versus silicon circuits.
+Regardless of your personal belief in the utility of statistics and data analysis when it comes to information security, there is a vast amount of evidence showing its significant influence and benefit to almost every other field of science.

-Aside from the obvious “learning from data” approach, there are a few perhaps more subtle reasons to focus on improving our skills within statistics.
-First, even though data never lies, it is far too easy to be tricked by the data.
-We, as heuristic beings, are very capable of pulling out patterns and meaning from the world around us.
-Usually the ability to see subtle connections and patterns is helpful to us, and we use that skill on a daily basis.
-However, that skill can also mislead and we may think we see patterns and connections where none exist.
-Understanding statistics can raise awareness of this and the tactics can help minimize incorrect conclusions.
-Secondly, even though we just said data never lies, the way it’s generated and collected can create deceptive data, just as asking for the opinions of those around us may mistakenly confirm our own opinion since we naturally surround ourselves with like-minded people.
-Data itself may not be deceptive, but it’s quite easy to think the data means something it does not as in the story of the 1936 election polling.
+Aside from the obvious “learning from data” approach, there are a few perhaps more subtle reasons to focus on improving your statistics skills:

+Even though data never lies, it is far too easy to be tricked by it—As heuristic beings, we are capable of pulling out patterns and meaning from the world around us.
+The ability to see subtle connections and patterns is usually helpful, and people use that skill on a daily basis.
+However, that skill can also mislead you and you may think you see patterns and connections when none exist.
+A good understanding of statistics can raise awareness of this and its tactics can help minimize incorrect conclusions.

-type="caseStudy"
+Even though we just said that data never lies, the way it’s generated and collected can create deceptive conclusions—Consider that asking for the opinions of those around us may mistakenly confirm our own opinions since we naturally surround ourselves with like-minded people.
+Data itself may not be deceptive, but it’s quite easy to think the data means something it does not, as in the story of the 1936 election polling.

+type="general"

+When Data Deceives

+[[Authors: Please add a head above.
+Kezia]] //Authors, Yes, please title this sidebar.
+Thanks, Kevin (PjE)

 The magazine Literary Digest ran a large public opinion poll in an attempt to predict the 1936 presidential race.
-They gathered names from a variety of sources including the telephone directory, club memberships and magazine subscriptions.
-They ended up with over 2 million responses and predicted a clear winner: Alfred Landon (for those not up on their American history, the Democratic candidate, Theodore Roosevelt, won that election carrying 46 states).
+They gathered names from a variety of sources, including the telephone directory, club memberships, and magazine subscriptions.
+They ended up with more than 2 million responses and predicted a clear winner: Alfred Landon (for those not up on their American history, the Democratic candidate, Theodore Roosevelt, won that election, carrying 46 states).
 The problem with the Literary Digest poll began long before a single response was collected or counted.
 Their trouble began with where they went looking for the data.
-Remember the year was 1936 and the great depression in the U.S. hadn’t let up yet and they ended up polling people with phones, club memberships and magazine subscriptions.
-They systematically polled the middle and upper class, which generally leaned towards Landon, and arrived at an answer that was mathematically correct and yet completely wrong.
+Remember the year was 1936 and the great depression in the U.S. hadn’t let up yet.
+Yet, they polled people with phones, club memberships, and magazine subscriptions.
+They systematically polled the middle and upper class, which generally leaned toward Landon, and arrived at an answer that was mathematically correct and yet completely wrong.